-Between the parties, the gift shopping, the decorations, the baking, the writing of cards and managing the expectations of family and close friends, it's no wonder we end up asleep on the sofa come Christmas day afternoon.
+Between the parties, the gift shopping, the decorations, the baking, the writing of cards and managing the expectations of family and close friends, it's no wonder we end up asleep on the sofa come the afternoon on Christmas day.

-But amidst the madness, pause for thought and focus on the real meaning of Christmas.
+But amidst the madness, it's worth pausing for thought and focusing on the real meaning of Christmas.

-Whether or not you believe in the story of Jesus, you don't need to be a Christian to appreciate Christmas as a time of compassion and kindness; a time to appreciate the gift of life by reaching out to someone less fortunate than yourself.
+Whether or not you believe in the story of Jesus Christ, you don't need to be a Christian to appreciate the holiday period as a time of compassion and kindness.
+It's a time to appreciate the gift of life by reaching out to someone less fortunate than yourself.

-Of course family comes first and life needs living, but there's always a way for each one of us to make a special difference at Christmas – a chance to nourish the soul and spread some love through human kindness.
+Of course family comes first, but there's always a way for each one of us to make a difference at Christmas, a chance to nourish the soul and spread some love through human kindness.

-Touching another person's heart by turning sadness to joy or frown to a smile is a beautiful gift, and Christmas is a wonderful opportunity to take leave of our largely self-centered existence and do something amazing.
+Touching another person's life by turning sadness to joy or a frown to a smile is a beautiful gift, and Christmas is a wonderful opportunity to take leave of our largely self-centered existence and do something amazing.

 Most of us have an old person living on our street, someone widowed or perhaps an old couple who aren't in the best of health.